Angela Rowe McDonald, Ph.D., LCMHCS, NCC

 Prior to her role with UNC Pembroke’s College of Health Sciences, McDonald served as associate dean of the university’s School of Education, chaired the department of educational leadership and counseling, and was the director for the clinical mental health counseling program on campus.

 Dr. McDonald joins the educational leadership faculty at Saint Joseph’s University.
 She earned her Ph.D. in counselor education and supervision from the College of William & Mary and an M.S.
 Ed. in community agency counseling from Old Dominion University, her undergraduate alma mater.
-Prior to joining UNC Pembroke in 2008, McDonald served as a family counselor in private practice for many years.
+McDonald worked as a counselor in a variety of settings, including private practice, family counseling, addictions counseling and college counseling.